-7.11.3.
-How voting is carried out
+7.11.3 How voting is carried out

-- (a) A resolution put to the vote at a general meeting must be decided by secret ballot, with the exception of:- - (i) The acceptance of minutes from the previous general meeting. - (ii) The acceptance of Audits reports and director reports. - (iii) The appointment of the auditor - (b) On a show of hands, a declaration by the chair is conclusive evidence of the result.
+- (a) A resolution put to the vote at a general meeting must be decided by simple majority on a show of hands unless a poll is demanded. - (b) Before a vote is taken the chair must inform the meeting whether any proxy votes have been received and how the proxy votes are to be cast. - (c) On a show of hands, a declaration by the chair is conclusive evidence of the result, provided that the declaration reflects the show of hands and the votes of the proxies received.
 Neither the chair nor the minutes need to state the number or proportion of the votes recorded for or against.